There will be unmarked spoilers for those who haven't read the light novels.

 - Idiot Hair: Has a noticeable forelock of hair in all appearances.

 - Important Hair Accessory: Her ribbons, more to show her switching personalities rather than Character Development, though.
 She'll be the nice little sister with her white ribbons, or the sadistic commander with her black ribbons.
 This is because when Shido bought her the black ribbons for her 9th birthday, he made her promise to be a strong girl as long as she wears them.
 Guess it worked too well.
+They eventually show her character development as, after realizing that Shido's feelings for her as a sister doesn't have to be inferior to that of a lover, she starts wearing one of each.

 - Improbable Age: She's the commander of a Cool Ship in Ratatoskr at the age of 14.
 And according to the light novel, she had the position since she was 8.
 Volume 4 states that it's because she was given Spirit powers when she was eight before they were sealed by Shido.